 Body Unburdened – Another great resource for DIY, toxin-free beauty products and other good stuff.

 Elana’s Pantry – Best-selling New York Times author and pioneer of grain-free baking.
+Fast and fool-proof recipes.

 Against All Grain – Another great site for grain-free baking recipes.